-DARPA also, for a time, sought to design a new system, known as ArcLight, that could serve as an alternative delivery vehicle for the PGS mission.
-The ArcLight program would use "a high-tech missile based on the current standard missile 3 booster with a hypersonic glider that can reach more than 2,300 miles to its target."65 DOD budget documents from prior years indicate that the ArcLight missile would have a range of around 2,000 nautical miles and might carry a 100-200 pound payload.
+DARPA also, for a time, sought to design a new system, known as ArcLight, to serve as an alternative delivery vehicle for the PGS mission.
+The ArcLight program would use "a high-tech missile based on the current standard missile 3 booster with a hypersonic glider that can reach more than 2,300 miles to its target."
+DOD budget documents from prior years indicate that the ArcLight missile would have a range of around 2,000 nautical miles and might carry a 100-200 pound payload.
 The vehicle would have been launched from the Navy's Mark 41 vertical launch system, on both submarines and surface ships.
 It would have a shorter range than either the Trident missile or the Air Force CSM.
 As a result, it would require forward positioning of Navy assets.
 DOD requested \$2 million for the ArcLight program in FY2010 and \$5 million in FY2011.
-However, it seems to have terminated the program and has not requested any additional funding in FY2012.
+However, it seems to have terminated the program and did not requested any additional funding in FY2012 or subsequent years.
+As is noted below, however, the Air Force has recently funded a number of programs that may provide it with bomber-delivered, intermediate-range boost-glide capabilities.